The Substance Use Evaluation

-In this first part we'll deal with the Request for a Hearing and the Substance Abuse Evaluation.A person trying to win back their license is called a Petitioner, and must request a hearing by the Secretary of State's Driver Appeal and Assessment Division.
-This is done by filing, amongst other things, a Substance Abuse Evaluation with the Michigan Secretary of State's Driver Assessment and Appeal Division (DAAD).
-That hearing is conducted in a Hearing room, before a Hearing Officer, who is also a Licensed Michigan Attorney.
-At the hearing, the Petitioner must several very specific things, by what is called "Clear and Convincing Evidence."
+In this first part we'll deal with the Request for a Hearing and the Substance Use Evaluation.A person trying to win back their license is called a petitioner, and must request a hearing through the Michigan Secretary of State's Administrative Hearing Section (now the AHS - but formerly called the Driver Assessment and Appeal Division, or DAAD).
+This is done by filing, amongst other things, a substance use evaluation (often misstated as the "substance abuse evaluation") with the AHS.
+That hearing is conducted in a hearing room, before a hearing officer, who is also a licensed Michigan attorney.
+At the hearing, the petitioner must prove several very specific things, by what is called "clear and convincing evidence."
 The full text of the applicable rule (Rule 13) is reprinted here:

 The hearing officer shall not order that a license be issued to the petitioner unless the petitioner proves, by clear and convincing evidence, all of the following: